Hamunii/ToiletLeechIsReal/Assets/AboutAssets.md

 ## Unity

+> [!IMPORTANT]
-IMPORTANT!
-Lethal Company uses Unity version 2022.3.9f1, and therefore we must use it too in order to avoid any issues with version differences when exporting our asset bundles.
+> Lethal Company uses Unity version 2022.3.9f1, and therefore we must use it too in order to avoid any issues with version differences when exporting our asset bundles.

 You can download Unity Hub (which is where you install 2022.3.9f1) from https://unity.com/download, https://unity.com/releases/editor/whats-new/2022.3.9, or if you are on Linux, you should probably use the unofficial [Flatpak](https://flathub.org/apps/com.unity.UnityHub) package, or follow [these install instructions](https://docs.unity3d.com/hub/manual/InstallHub.html#install-hub-linux) if you truly despise Flatpak.

 You can open the Unity project by choosing to open a project from disk, and selecting the UnityProject folder.
 When Unity has loaded the project, look into the ToiletLeech folder for the assets that make up the asset bundle.

 ### Setting Up The Unity Project

+> [!NOTE]
-**Note:** The [SETUP-PROJECT.py](/SETUP-PROJECT.py) script will copy all of the dlls files for you!
+> The [SETUP-PROJECT.py](/SETUP-PROJECT.py) script will copy all of the dlls files for you!
 So if you run it, you can ignore this section almost entirely.

 The Unity project we have is based off of Evaisa's [Lethal Company Unity Template](https://github.com/EvaisaDev/LethalCompanyUnityTemplate/) (hence the LICENSE file in that folder.
 I have no idea if I can remove it or not).
 HOWEVER, just like with our dlls in the root directory of this repository, we need to add some dll files into our `UnityProject/Assets/Plugins` folder.
 These are listed in the README of Evaisa's repository, but here's the list so you don't miss it:
 >- AmazingAssets.TerrainToMesh.dll